 By the 1960’s silver aluminum pine trees were all the rage and made the artificial Christmas tree a popular decorating staple in homes around the country.

-18th Century America
+18th Century Christmas Decorations and Celebrations in America

 It was the Anglicans, Roman Catholics, and Lutherans who introduced Christmas celebrations to colonial America, but they were quite different than today’s festivities.
 The “Twelve days of Christmas” began on December 25th and lasted until the “Twelfth Day,” January 6, also known as Three Kings Day.
 In Colonial times, these twelve days were marked with festival, parties, and balls.